zikranazir/final_project_data_fellowsip-7/README.md

 ```
 terraform apply -var="project=<your-gcp-project-id>"
 ```
-Tadaa...!
-Your infra has been automatically created.
+7. Tadaa...
+Your infra has been automatically created!
-7. Delete infra after your work done, to avoid costs on any running services
+8. Delete infra after your work done, to avoid costs on any running services
 ```
 terraform destroy -var="project=<your-gcp-project-id>"
 ```